-Hundreds of riders every year from all over the world head to Europe to take part in the Haute Route events, and take on the most mythical cols of the French Alps, Pyrenees, Dolomites and Swiss Alps.
-The attraction of these legendary cols, such as the Ventoux, Alpe d’Huez, Galibier, Tourmalet and Stelvio cannot be underestimated, but beyond the sporting challenge is another story, a human story that for many is life changing…
+Hundreds of riders every year from all over the world take part in the Haute Route events, and take on the most mythical cols and roads in all of cycling.
+The attraction of these legendary cols, such as the Ventoux, Alpe d’Huez, Galibier, Tourmalet, Stelvio and Independence Pass cannot be underestimated, but beyond the sporting challenge is another story, a human story that for many is life changing…

 With professional level event organisation including medical teams, mechanical support, rolling road security, film crews and, of course, massages, the riders are 100% immersed in the world of cycling and for a short time get to experience what it’s like riding as a pro.

 Rookie or expert, the riders tackle the most world-renowned cycling terrain, and it’s a levelling experience making the Haute Route much more than just a cycling event.
 Everyone has their own personal reason for doing the Haute Route.
 It can be life changing for many, it allows those with physical and personal challenges to prove that anything can be done if you put your mind to it; and only those riders who do it, fully understand what it means.